WesamAlmasri/Supermarket-MS/README.md

 - You can add products to your store with specific category, price and quantity
 - All the products will be shown in a table with all related informations
-- Each product has a unique id and depending on the last product id
+- Each product has a unique id
 - You can increase / decrease the quantity of the product from the table
 - You can even delete the product from the table